Paw Patrol: The Dino Movie: Release

-Paw Patrol: The Dino Movie is scheduled to be released in the United States and Canada on August 14, 2026.
+Paw Patrol: The Dino Movie held its world premiere at the Paramount Pictures studio lot in Los Angeles on August 3, 2026, and was theatrically released on August 14.
+Elevation Pictures handles distribution in Canada, while Paramount Pictures handles worldwide distribution outside of Canada.
 It was originally set to be released on July 31, 2026, but in May 2025, it was pushed up one week before being delayed once again to its current date.